Admin Dashboard

 - Browse the marketplace (when

-EXTENSION_DIRECTORY_URLis set) or upload ZIPs directly. - Force-enable or force-disable plugins for all users.
+EXTENSION_DIRECTORY_URLis set) or upload ZIPs directly.
+Install and uninstall are restricted to the admin dashboard (1.6.2+). - Force-enable or force-disable plugins for all users.

 - Lock plugin settings (admin locks) so users cannot override them.